surf-visualization/ospray-python/README.md

 When setting parameter values with `set_param()` certain Python values are automatically converted to OSPRay types:

-- Tuples of floats or ints, that are of length 2, 3 or 4 are converted to the corresponding `ospcommon::math::vec<n>[i|f]` types.
+- A tuple of float or int, that is of length 2, 3 or 4 is converted to a corresponding `ospcommon::math::vec<n>[i|f]` value.

-- Single-dimensional NumPy arrays of length 2, 3 and 4 are also converted
-  to a single value of the corresponding `ospcommon::math::vec<n>[i|ui|f]` type.
+- A single-dimensional NumPy array of length 2, 3 or 4 is also converted to a single value of the corresponding `ospcommon::math::vec<n>[i|ui|f]` type.

 - Two-dimensional NumPy arrays are converted to `ospray::cpp::Data` values of the corresponding type, based on the second dimension of the array.
   E.g. a NumPy array of shape (N,3) of floats is converted to a `Data` object of `ospcommon::math::vec3f` values.

+- Lists of OSPRay objects are turned into a `Data` array.
+The list items must all have the same type and are currently limited to GeometricModel, Instance and Material.

 - Passing regular lists of Python numbers is not supported.
 Use NumPy arrays for those cases.

-- Lists of OSPRay objects are turned into a `Data` array.
-The list items must all have the same type and are currently limited to GeometricModel, Instance and Material.

 Examples: